x1001000/mm-stock-about/README.md

-# OpenAI Batch Processing Streamlit App
+# MM Stock About Batch Processing Tool

 ## Overview
 This Streamlit application allows you to: